AnimalByte/GWAS_vcf_KG/README.md

 ```bash
 bash run_pipeline.sh
 ```
-*Note: The script now automatically handles VEP annotation and plugin management.
-There are no more manual steps.*
+*Note: The script now automatically handles all data downloads and processing steps.
+There are no manual interventions required.*

 ### Step 3: Query Your Knowledge Graph